 There are over 2,800 students taking part in YES this year, and they have formed 600 new businesses.
 Amazing business ideas from this year’s YES students include Kaika Energy, a Dunedin team who are turning food waste into biofuel; A new computer operating system designed by a group at Canterbury College and a Nelson College boy who has developed an “Intrude-A-Lock” for travellers suitcases.

-Snowball Effect has been working with Young Enterprise since 2014.
+Snowball Effect has been working with The Young Enterprise Scheme since 2014.
 They support our programmes because they teach young Kiwis about enterprise and financial literacy in a hands-on and engaging way.
 While Snowball Effect supports the New Zealand business sector at the high end through providing a platform to back Kiwi businesses; they also support the lower end of the sector through our programmes.
 One way they supported us this year was by mentoring a team of 10 students at an event called Enterprise in Action.

 Earlier this year, 80 of our top Young Enterprise students from around the country converged on Massey University’s Auckland campus for Enterprise in Action, one of our biggest events of the year.
 The weekend sees students compete in two business challenges: the Global Enterprise Challenge and the Fedex/Junior Achievement International Trade Challenge.
 Students worked in teams of eight and were mentored through the weekend by leading corporates, including Snowball Effect.